Zimbabwe national cricket team

-The Zimbabwe national cricket team, also known as the Chevrons, represents Zimbabwe in men's international cricket and is overseen by Zimbabwe Cricket (formerly known as the Zimbabwe Cricket Union).
-Zimbabwe has been a Full Member of the International Cricket Council (ICC) since 1992.
-As of March, 2022, Zimbabwe is currently ranked 10th in Tests, 13th in One Day Internationals (ODIs) and 11th in Twenty20 Internationals (T20Is) by the ICC.
+The Zimbabwe men's national cricket team, also known as the Chevrons, represents Zimbabwe in men's international cricket and is overseen by Zimbabwe Cricket.
+Zimbabwe has been a full member of the International Cricket Council (ICC) since 1992.
+As of October 2025, Zimbabwe was ranked 11th in Tests, 11th in One Day Internationals (ODIs) and 11th in Twenty20 internationals (T20Is) by the ICC.

 History

 Before Test status

 Zimbabwe – known as Rhodesia until 1980 – had a national cricket team before it achieved Test status.